 Hello and happy Friday, friends!
-For those of you who follow me on Instagram, this will be old news to y’all.
-Last Christmas, I built a couple of these Land Of Nod knock-off play stands to give to the two most adorable 3-year-old girls in my life: my daughter and niece.
+A few years ago, I built a couple of these Land Of Nod knock-off play stands to give to the two most adorable 3-year-old girls in my life: my daughter and niece.
 And I’m finally getting around to writing about it!
 It’s been (and still is) one heck of a long winter, so it’s been too cold to get outdoors to photograph until now.
 In fact, I took these photos today and though you can’t see it (I’m tricky that way), there’s still snow on the ground! #Springpleasecomequickly

 Isn’t this the cutest thing ever?
 My kiddos are pretty adorable, too. #madethemfromscratch

-Ana White and Jaime from That’s My Letter put their heads together and came up with this free, easy-to-follow plan for a fun play stand and I thought it would make the perfect Christmas gifts.
+Ana White came up with this free, easy-to-follow plan for a fun play stand and I thought it would make the perfect Christmas gifts.
 It can be a lemonade stand, bakery, post office, theatre, market, psychiatric booth, and more… we’re only limited by our imaginations!
 Click here for the complete step-by-step tutorial.

 These are my cut pieces (keep in mind, I made two, so the pieces are doubled):

 I constructed the base with the shelves:

 I taped off a section on the plywood and painted some black chalkboard paint on with a foam brush:

 Aren’t these changeable marquees adorable?
 I cut some foam board and used my Silhouette Cameo to design and cut out the letters to make the different signs.
 Here’s how it all turned out…

 Need some produce from the market?
 No problem!

 How about some stamps?
 We’ve got you covered!